MarioVilas/winappdbg/doc/source/index.rst

 * `pygdb <https://code.google.com/p/pygdb/>`_ is a simple wrapper on the GNU debugger that provides a GTK interface to it.
 Works in Linux and OSX.
 * `PyKd <https://pykd.codeplex.com/>`_ is like *PyDbgEng* and *PyDbgExt* combined into one - it can be both used from within the debugger and a standalone Python interpreter.
 Being a younger project it's still in alpha state, but looks very promising!
 * `PyMem <https://github.com/srounet/Pymem>`_ is a memory instrumentation library written in Python for Windows.
 It provides a subset of the functionality found in *WinAppDbg*, but if you're developing a tool that only needs to manipulate a process memory you may find it convenient to support both backends and leave the choice to the user.
 * `python-ptrace <http://pypi.python.org/pypi/python-ptrace>`_ is another debugger library for Python with the same goals as *WinAppDbg*.
-Here the approach used was to call the ptrace syscall, so naturally it works only on POSIX systems (BSD, Linux, OSX).
+Here the approach used was to call the ptrace syscall, so naturally it works only on POSIX systems (BSD, Linux, maybe OSX).
 If Kenshoto's vtrace is not an option you could try combining this with *WinAppDbg* to implement a multiplatform tool.
 * `PythonGdb <http://sourceware.org/gdb/wiki/PythonGdb>`_ is an embedded Python interpreter for the GNU debugger.
 It's already included in GDB 7.
 * `Radare <http://radare.nopcode.org>`_ is a console based multiplatform disassembler, debugger and reverse engineering framework.
 Python is among the languages supported for plugins and scripting.
-* `uhooker <http://oss.coresecurity.com/projects/uhooker.htm>`_ is a Python library to implement function hooks in other processes.
+* `uhooker <http://www.coresecurity.com/content/open-source-projects#Uhooker>`_ is a Python library to implement function hooks in other processes.
 While its functionality overlaps with some of *WinAppDbg*, the hooks implementation of *uhooker* is superior.
 Unfortunately the last update was in 2007. :(

 See also the wonderful `Python Arsenal for RE <http://dsecrg.com/files/pub/pdf/Python%20arsenal%20for%20RE%201.1.pdf>`_ for an up to date reference of security related Python tools.